 A Sample Problem

-The other day, President Trump claimed the investigation to see if his campaign had colluded with Russia was a “witch hunt”.
+President Trump claimed the investigation to see if his campaign had colluded with Russia was a “witch hunt.”
 No sooner had he said that than this snapshot of an article appeared in my feed:

 By now you should know it’s trivially easy to fake something that looks like a snapshot of an old headline.
 So how do we find out if this article actually ran?

-Our first instinct might be to go to the Washington Post and see if they have this article.
-That’s not a bad instinct, but in this case the headline clearly ran somewhere else other than the Post — the Washington Post doesn’t tag it’s own articles as coming from the “Washington Post”.
+Our first instinct might be to go to the Washington Post to see if they have this article.
+That’s not a bad instinct, but in this case the headline clearly ran somewhere else other than the Post–the Washington Post doesn’t tag it’s own articles as coming from the “Washington Post.”
 This particular headline was run in another paper.

 We’ll have to make do with sources that are searchable from the web.
 There are three major web searchable archives in the U.S.: